moschlar/format-pull-request/README.md

 This is currently just a **Proof of Concept**, contributions are very welcome!

+Using this script requires reading and understanding of the source code at the moment. ;)

 **+++ ALPHA +++ ALPHA +++ ALPHA +++ ALPHA +++ ALPHA +++ ALPHA +++**